captaingreem/Skid-Scammers-list/README.md

 ## 👋 Welcome
 ### Today I present to you my Expose list of **all** scammers/skids on the market for Crypto/NFT scams.
+This repositories will have **2** parts:
+➡ Scammer list
+➡ Dualwallet